conan-io/conan-center-index/docs/faqs.md

 We decided that these packages (as long as they match the premises) should list all the settings needed to build, so building from sources will generate the expected binary, but they will **remove `compiler` setting inside the `package_id()` method**.
 As a consequence, the CI will generate packages only for one compiler reducing the workload in the pipeline and the number of possible package IDs.

 Note about `build_type`.- We retain the `build_type` setting to make it possible for the users to _debug_ these installer packages.
 We considered removing this settings and it would be possible to compile these packages in _debug_ mode, but if we remove it from the packageID, the compiled package would override the existing _release_ binary, and it'd be quite inconvenient for the users to compile the binary every time they need to switch from _debug_ to _release_.

+## What is the policy for changing a dependency's version

+Yes, the main problem is when there is a conflict because two graphs require a different version of some requirements.
+We would really want to avoid this situation, so it is perfectly ok to open a PR to upgrade only a requirement.
+Diligence must be paid when submitting PRs of this nature.

+This is not a trivial issue, in `conan-center-index` we don't run any complete testing matrix, we only ensure that packages successfully build and pass a simple test.
+Without reassurance about regression and most of projects don't use a specific version for dependencies there is no garauntee changing the dependencies will not have any side-effects.
+There are cases where the version(s) of dependencies are very hard requirements and need to be the exact same in order to link.
+If you are interested to know about the origin, please, read [here](https://github.com/conan-io/conan-center-index/pull/2477).